 To get the feeds in, I sent myself an email with all of my favorite feeds and the used copy/paste to add them to Early Edition.
 They said they are looking into adding a page scrubber so you can just type a URL to a site and it will list off the sites RSS feeds for you to choose from.

 Update: I just got an update to Early Edition and the comments say they are adding sync with Google Reader soon.

-I hope I don't pull the thread off-topic, but I'm an avid RSS user and I haven't been able to figure out why anyone would want a separate app when Google Reader mobile is so good.
+I don't like the way google reader formats them, I want them to be laid out and arranged newspaper - like.I hope I don't pull the thread off-topic, but I'm an avid RSS user and I haven't been able to figure out why anyone would want a separate app when Google Reader mobile is so good.
 Am I missing something?